-In 2018, we had more than 340 million social profiles in our database which our data scientists have used for numerous analyses.
-Even though we continue to build upon this data, we are not comfortable using it as the sole basis for our supply numbers.
-Instead, we prefer to use government supply data as a foundation and then apply proprietary algorithms based on patterns identified in thousands of other sources.
+In 2018, we had more than 340 million social profiles in our database, which our data scientists used for numerous analyses.
+At the time, we concluded that we weren’t comfortable using social profiles as the sole basis for our supply numbers.

 Why don’t we trust social profile data on its own?
 You may remember the story of the 1948 U.S. presidential election from your history or statistics classes.
 The Chicago Tribune incorrectly called the election in favor of challenger Thomas Dewey over incumbent Harry Truman based on a flawed political poll that included significant sampling errors.
 Voters were polled by telephone, and at the time, only well-to-do people (who were more likely to vote for Dewey) owned phones.
 As a result, the sample population did not reflect the true voting population.

 When our team of data scientists considered using only social profiles to estimate supply, testing uncovered significant issues with the analysis due to sampling bias.
 For example, social data does not evenly reflect all potential candidates in a market.
 Certain types of candidates, like white-collar workers, are far more likely to have professional social profiles than blue collar workers, engineers, and technicians.